USEPA/opp-efed-scenarios/README.txt

-Scripts for generating input files for the SAM and PWC modeling ecosystem
+Scripts for generating input files for the SAM and PWC modeling ecosystem.